Chart Color Schemes

 Weddell is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The latest Census evaluation showed that 95.6% of dwellings in Weddell were houses, with the remaining 4.4% being semi-detached, apartments, or other types.
+Weddell's dwelling structure, as per the latest Census, consisted of 95.6% houses and 4.4% other dwellings.
 In comparison, Darwin metro had 92.6% houses and 7.4% other dwellings.
-Home ownership in Weddell was 30%, with mortgaged dwellings at 53.1% and rented ones at 16.9%.
-The median monthly mortgage repayment in Weddell was $2,167, lower than Darwin metro's $2,250.
-The median weekly rent in Weddell was $323, compared to Darwin metro's $380.
-Nationally, Weddell's mortgage repayments were higher at $2,167 versus the Australian average of $1,863, while rents were lower at $323 compared to the national figure of $375.
+Home ownership in Weddell stood at 30.0%, similar to Darwin metro's level.
+The remaining dwellings were either mortgaged (53.1%) or rented (16.9%).
+The median monthly mortgage repayment in Weddell was $2,167, lower than Darwin metro's average of $2,250.
+The median weekly rent figure in Weddell was recorded at $323, compared to Darwin metro's $380.
+Nationally, Weddell's mortgage repayments were higher at $2,167 compared to the Australian average of $1,863.
+Meanwhile, rents in Weddell were lower at $323 than the national figure of $375.

 Frequently Asked Questions - Housing